KittoniuM/win200/README.md

 Checksum CRC for checking CRC
 SDK - for hack to work
 Drawing Class for draw
+Not Botnet for make benefit of Win300
+Esp for Mr. printer
+Esp for Mr. Weapon
+ESP for Mr. Admen NOT
+Esp for Advanced
+Healthbar for Future
+Healthbar

-BTW U WILL NEED CUSTOM VISUAL STUDIO PATCH, KC++11
+BTW U WILL NEED CUSTOM VISUAL STUDIO PATCH, KC++11 for please commition this hack